Before you leave, there are some things to consider and plan in preparation of travelling, living and studying overseas.

 Learn more about intercultural competence here.

 Even though you may have travelled, and even lived, overseas before, cultural adjustment is an inevitable part of your experience.
 It may disguise itself as frustration or annoyance and can happen the day you arrive or three weeks into your program, but it can be harnessed into a positive opportunity to grow and learn from the local culture.

-Here are a few tips to help you combat culture shock if it creeps up on you:
+Below are some hints to help you combat culture shock if it creeps up on you:

-- Get a same culture buddy – it’s OK to have Aussie friends overseas, as you are going through similar experiences
+- Have a same culture buddy – it’s OK to have friends from the same university or country while overseas, as you are going through similar experiences

 - Be a tourist – when you are feeling down, make a point of leaving the house and discovering something new